-Attached in Appendix C is a set of examples that the appointed principal contractor may consider.

-32. Please provide evidence that staff have been trained on BS 5228:2009

-33. Please provide details on how dust nuisance arising from dusty activities, on site, will be prevented.

-Attached in Appendix C is a set of examples that the appointed principal contractor may consider.

-34. Please provide details describing how any significant amounts of dirt or dust that may be spread onto the public highway will be prevented and/or cleaned.

-Attached in Appendix C is a set of examples that the appointed principal contractor may consider.

-35. Please provide details describing arrangements for monitoring of noise, vibration and dust levels, including instrumentation, locations of monitors and trigger levels where appropriate.

-Attached in Appendix C is a set of examples that the appointed principal contractor may consider.
+Attached in Appendix C is a set of examples that the apconsider. pointed principal contractor may 32.
+Please provide evidence that staff have been tra ined on BS 5228:2009 TBC on appointment of principal contractor.
+33. Please provide details on how dust nuisance aris prevented. ing from dusty activities, on site, will be Attached in Appendix C is a set of examples that the apconsider. pointed principal contractor may 34.
+Please provide details describing how any signifi spread onto the public highway will be prevented ar • Attached in Appendix C is a set of examples that the apconsider. pointed principal contractor may 35.
+Please provide details describing arrangements f dust levels, including instrumentation, locations of r appropriate.
+Attached in Appendix C is a set of examples that the apconsider. pointed principal contractor may